zsparal/api-documentation/source/reference/v2/client-links-api/create-client-link.rst

    :version: 2
    :beta: true

-.. note:: The Client Links API is currently in closed beta.
-Contact our partner management team if you are interested in testing this functionality with us.
+.. note:: The Client Links API is in closed beta and only available to selected partners.
+Please contact your partner manager / partners@mollie.com if you want to implement this.

 .. endpoint::
    :method: POST